Petition for Limited Driving Privileges in Missouri

 • You haven’t been convicted of a felony involving a motor vehicle during the last five years.

-• Your license was not suspended due to a conviction for driving with a blood alcohol concentration level over the legal limit.
+• Your license was not suspended due to a conviction for driving with a blood alcohol concentration over the legal limit.

 Limited Driving Privilege Process

-The process for obtaining a hardship license can be sometimes lengthy, so planning and applying as soon as possible is vital.
+The process for obtaining a hardship license can sometimes be lengthy, so planning and applying as soon as possible is vital.
 If your application is approved, you’ll be issued an LDP.
 This will allow you to drive for specific purposes during the suspension period.

 In Missouri, there are two methods by which a person can obtain a limited driving privilege.